Lana-chan/palmdle/README.md

 To develop this application, the version 2 of the dev-package available in [this link][1] was used.

+## Acknowledgements

+https://github.com/RobbieNesmith/PalmWordle - A prior clone of the guessing game for Palm, which inspired me to learn Palm OS development to try and make my own version for older devices

 [1]: https://palm2000.com/projects/compilingAndBuildingPalmOsAppsOnUbuntu2004LTS.php
 [2]: https://github.com/Lana-chan/palmdle/releases